-COLLECTIVE INVESTMENT IN TRANSFERABLE SECURITIES (CITS)
+COLLECTIVE INVESTMENT IN TRANSFERABLE SECURITIES (UCITS)

-Collective Investment in Transferable Securities (CITS) are entities whose purpose is to attract funds from multiple investors to be jointly managed and invested in assets, rights, securities or other instruments in order to obtain a return.
+Collective Investment in Transferable Securities (UCITS) are entities whose purpose is to attract funds from multiple investors to be jointly managed and invested in assets, rights, securities or other instruments in order to obtain a return.

-CITS can invest in both financial and non-financial assets.
+UCITS can invest in both financial and non-financial assets.
 Those that invest in financial assets can be of two types: Mutual Funds (FI) and Variable Capital Investment Companies (SICAV).

 Depository Entities are qualified financial entities that assume the custody of the securities, cash and, in general, the assets that are the object of the investments of collective investment institutions.

 Advantages of investing in UCITS (FI and SICAV):